hugoroldan24/drone-firmware/README.md

 # ✈️ Drone Controller Embedded Software ✈️

 This project is focused on developing **embedded software in Embedded C** for a complete drone system: the **flight controller**, the **RF transmitter**, and the **RF receiver**.
-Currently, only the **flight controller firmware** is available.
-It is implemented on an **STM32F411** microcontroller and runs on **FreeRTOS**.

-The project is still under development — I will continue fixing bugs, refining the code, and adding new features.
-What is included here is the **first version of the embedded flight controller firmware**.
+The project is still under development, I will continue fixing bugs, refining the code, and adding new features.

 ---